ramonfigueiredo/machine_learning_in_r/README.md

 * Applying Principal Component Analysis (PCA)
 * Fitting SVM to the Training set
 * Predicting the Test set results
-* Creating the Confusion Matrix
-* Visualising the Training and Test set results
 * Calculating metrics using the confusion matrix

 * Visualising the Training set results